 Here I will go over how to use flour as a thickener, and how to use corn starch as a thickener.
 These two thickeners will make a nice smooth gravy.
 Other thickeners can give your gravy a less smooth or even stringy consistency.
 There are advantages and disadvantages with both corn starch and flour.
 Corn starch is good to use if your broth already has a bit of fat blended into it, because you do not need to add fat to the corn starch to combine it with the broth.
 Gravy made with corn starch doesn't freeze or reheat well though, and can un-thicken, go thin, upon reheating.
 So if you plan to have leftovers, then flour may be a better thickening agent.
 Flour thickened gravy will reheat well, but you have to add fat to the flour to combine it with the broth, and it is slightly more difficult to use.

-Use all purpose flour for this.
+Use All Purpose Flour for this.
 Other types of flours may have some unexpected results.
 To make gravy using flour, you make a roux (pronounced "roo").
 A roux is a mixture of equal amounts of flour and oil or grease.
 If you can get oil or grease from the meat that you have cooked or from the broth, without getting any other liquid, then you can use that.
-If not, then use real butter.
+If not, then I recommend real butter.

-You will need about ¼ cup of flour and ¼ cup of butter (or other fat) for every 2 cups of broth to be thickened.
+You will need about ¼ cup of flour and ¼ cup of fat for every 2 cups of broth to be thickened.
+For the fat, I recommend butter for its flavor.
+Other fats like olive oil, bacon grease, chicken fat or lard will also work.
 In a sauce pan large enough to hold all of your broth or drippings, melt the butter, or grease on low, or if the fat is already in a liquid form heat it on low.
 Once the butter or grease has melted, whisk your flour into the fat to get a uniform mixture.
 Heat this mixture at least until it starts to bubble.
 If you wish you can slightly brown the roux which will add color to your gravy and give it a nuttier flavor.
-I generally do not brown my roux.
+I generally do not brown my roux, as this decreases the thickening properties of the flour, and I don't really care for that browned flour flavor.
 Pour in the broth or drippings and heat over medium heat until it starts to simmer, whisking well to smooth.
 Allow it to simmer until the gravy thickens, then remove from the heat.

 You will need about 2 Tablespoons of corn starch for every 2 cups of broth or drippings to be thickened.
 Put your broth and drippings into a sauce pan, and heat to simmering.
 While this is heating, in your measuring cup put your corn starch and about ¼ cup of cold water for every 2 Tablespoons of corn starch.
 Stir well.
 It may be difficult to stir at first, but just keep working at it and you will be able to get the corn starch stirred into the water.
 When your broth is simmering, turn up the heat slightly, start stirring the corn starch and water mixture in your measuring cup (the corn starch sometimes settles to the bottom, so you need to stir it again).
 While stirring the corn starch and water mixture, pour it into your simmering broth.
 Stir well, or whisk, to mix the corn starch mixture into the broth.
 Bring the gravy back up to a simmer again, and simmer until it thickens, stirring as necessary, then remove from the heat.